Looking to Se top investment and fund management work? Head to-ward New York.

 Applicants invited to second-stage interview: 110

-Callback candidates speak with a mix of four partners, counsel and associates (each of the meetings lasts for 30 minutes).
-Questions at the callback interview tend to be open-ended so candidates can answer freely, allowing the interview to become more of a conversation – and permit the candidate to do most of the talking.
-The questions will also require a candidate to show the ability to think about a subject area with focus and organized thought.
+During the callback round, candidates speak with a mix of partners, counsel and associates (each segment of the meetings lasts for approximately 20 minutes).
+Questions at the callback interview tend to be open-ended so candidates can answer freely, allowing the interview to become more of a conversation.
+The questions will also afford candidates the opportunity to demonstrate their ability to discuss various topics with ease, focus and organized thought.

-Before the callback interview, candidates should review their resume, as interviewers will delve into their experiences detailed on the resume.
-The firm’s website is another resource candidates should use to prepare: to get an idea of S&K’s practice areas to be ready to talk about which areas interest them.
-After the firm makes its offers, successful candidates are welcome to speak with more attorneys.
+Before the callback interview, candidates should review their resume, as interviewers will delve into their experience.
+The firm’s website is another good resource candidates should use to prepare.
+After the firm makes its offers, successful candidates are encouraged to visit the office and to speak with additional attorneys as they contemplate their decisions.

 Top tips for this stage:

-“Confidence, ability to speak about your experiences and genuine enthusiasm for working at Seward & Kissel help make a great first impression."
-Investment Manager partner Kevin Neubauer
+“Confidence, ability to speak about your experiences and genuine enthusiasm for working at Seward & Kissel help make a great first impression." – Neubauer

 Summer Program